‘It is our sacred duty to vote,’ says director of PC(USA) Washington Office in a churchwide letter

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Advocacy & Social Justice, Matthew 25, Mission Engagement & Support, Peace & Justice
+Categories: Advocacy & Social Justice, Matthew 25, Ministry Engagement & Support 2, Peace & Justice

-Tags: belhar confession, christian and citizen sunday, mission engagement and support, office of public witness, rev. jimmie hawkiins, rev. rosemary mitchell
+Tags: belhar confession, christian and citizen sunday, ministry engagement and support 2, office of public witness, rev. jimmie hawkiins, rev. rosemary mitchell